-In season 2006-07 Ms. von der Damerau joined the permanent ensemble of the Hannover State Opera, where she would remain through season 2009-10, singing roles such as Third Lady in Mozart’s Die Zauberflöte and Suzuki in Madama Butterfly.
-She has also appeared in the world premiere of Ed Rushton’s Die fromme Helene.
-Another highlight was her acclaimed performances as Erda in Wagner´s Das Rheingold.
-After her farewell performance as Maddalena in a Gala performance of Verdi´s Rigoletto, the Hannoversche Allgemeine Zeitung wrote: “Okka von der Damerau, who will leave Hannover for the Bavarian State Opera, once again showed with her spectacular Maddalena what a loss this is for Hannover.”
+In season 2006-07 Ms. von der Damerau joined the permanent ensemble of the Hannover State Opera, where she would remain through season 2009-10, singing roles such as Erda in Das Rheingold, Maddalena in Verdi´s Rigoletto, Third Lady in Die Zauberflöte and Suzuki, the world premiere of Ed Rushton’s Die fromme Helene.

-Okka von der Damerau’s repertoire also includes the great mezzo-soprano and alto parts of the oratorio and of concert literature.
+In 2013 she received the Festspielpreis of the Munchner Opernfestspiele for her exceptional performance in the previous year’s Opernfestspiele.
 In February 2006 she received the Special Prize of the Jury in the "Young Wagner Voices" competition which took place in Venice.